 Salvini’s close aide Gianluca Savoini, as BuzzFeed News reported on Wednesday, was “caught on tape at the Metropol Hotel in Moscow last October discussing the terms of a possible oil deal with five other men - three Russians and two Italians - that would have seen Lega covertly receive around US$65 million over the course of a year”.

-However, when BuzzFeed revealed it has the tape proving the talks to pump Russian oil money to Salvini’s far-right party, Italian News Agency ANSA reported that Milan prosecutors on Thursday opened a probe to see whether the Lega party received funds from Russia.
+However, when BuzzFeed revealed it has the tape proving the occurrence of talks to pump Russian oil money to Salvini’s far-right party, Italian News Agency ANSA reported that Milan prosecutors on Thursday opened a probe to see whether the Lega party received funds from Russia.